Application Process

 GPA

-We appreciate that a student’s last 60 credit hours are a meaningful representation of their current ability and as such evaluate that as a separate metric.
+A minimum cumulative and science GPAs of 3.0 are preferred.
+We appreciate that an applicant’s last 60 credit hours are a meaningful representation of their current ability and, as such, evaluate that as a separate metric.

 Prerequisite Coursework

-• Biology/Zoology with lab1
+• Biology/Zoology with lab

 • Inorganic Chemistry with lab

-• Organic Chemistry with lab
+• Organic Chemistry with lab (Four (4) semester credits can be Biochemistry)

 • Physics with lab

-• English Composition and/or Literature1
+• English Composition and/or Literature

-• Behavioral Sciences2
+• Behavioral Sciences(1)

 • Psychology and sociology highly recommended